lorenzoyang/animelist/README.md

             - **format:** [min]:[max] (1:10, [min]: -> >=min, :[max] -> <=max)
         - **--number [number]:** To limit the number of anime in the list
     - **Example:**
-        - ./myanimelist list --genre action --status watching --rating "1:9"
+        - ./myanimelist list --genre action --status watching --rating 1:9

 - **Show [name]:** To show information about a specific anime in your list
     - **Example:**
         - ./myanimelist show Attack on Titan
+        - ./myanimelist show attack o

 - **Add [name]:** To add a new anime to your list
     - Options (all parameters are optional):